PFPE/shipgrav/readme.md

 To run the example scripts, you will also need matplotlib.

 ## Installation
-shipgrav can be installed using `pip`.
+shipgrav can be installed from PyPI using `pip`.
 Detailed instructions are in the [documentation](https://shipgrav.readthedocs.io/).

 ## Documentation and usage
 The shipgrav documentation is available online at [shipgrav.readthedocs.io](https://shipgrav.readthedocs.io/).
 It can also be accessed offline by building the contents of the `docs` folder using sphinx.